Camzcamz/PCBS-Political-Ideologies-and-Visual-Deviance-Sensitivity/Data_Stimuli/Readme.md

-This folder containes the resized stimuli that are rescaled using "Rescale.py" and thenused in the experiment "Final_Expyriment.py".
+This folder containes the resized stimuli that are rescaled using "Rescale.py" and then used in the experiment "Final_Expyriment.py".